 I wrote a number of books and continued to “trade up,” as they say, with more reputable or sizeable publications, both magazines and newspapers.

 How did you evolve from garden writing into writing about floral design and then the floral industry?

 During that period of time, I dabbled in writing about floral design, especially for Romantic Homes magazine, which had a standing feature called “Blooms,” which involved the art director sending me a set of film from a photo shoot and asking me to call a florist, usually someone in LA, to extract the narrative.
 I remember being so surprised that I knew more about the actual botanical ingredients used in those photographs than most of the florists I interviewed.

-As you started to take up the cause of local flower farmers, what where your first steps?
+As you started to take up the cause of local flower farmers, what were your first steps?

 I partnered with Seattle photographer David Perry, the man who originally introduced me to Erin, and we developed the idea for a book, a documentary-style project that told the stories of the emerging renaissance in America’s cut flower farming and floral design industry.

 Slow Flowers, the book, was published one year after T50MB, in spring 2013.
-And as I led workshops, gave lectures and spoke with bloggers and writers about the idea of living seasonally with flowers the way a chef lives seasonal with her or his menu ingredients, I was often asked: “How do I find flowers that I know are local?
+As I led workshops, gave lectures, and spoke with bloggers and writers about the idea of living seasonally with flowers the way a chef lives seasonally with her or his menu ingredients, I was often asked: “How do I find flowers that I know are local?
 How do I find farmers and florists who supply them?

 I regularly ask myself why I am where I am – I am fascinated by the insight I can only see by looking back.
 Why do you think you evolved to this place?